About Fuse Works

 At the same time many of these artists are keenly aware of the potential for their objects to gradually evolve into valued art market commodities, nullifying any populist aims they might have intended.
 While others admit to being eager for this metamorphosis to take place.
 Fuse Works represents a platform for artists who think critically about the place of art in contemporary culture and the place of contemporary culture in art.

-Fuse Works began in January 2007 as the Multiples and Editions program at the Front Room Gallery in Williamsburg, Brooklyn, where the inaugural exhibition showcased editioned works by more than 30 artists.
-The program has since become an independent endeavor but maintains a physical presence at the Front Room and other locations, as well as this virtual storefront.
+Fuse Works began in January 2007 in Williamsburg, Brooklyn, where the inaugural exhibition showcased editioned works by more than 30 artists and was held at the Front Room Gallery.

 We accept submissions from artists who create editioned artwork.
 Artists who are interested in submitting work should make inquiries using the contact page.

 We have recently begun publishing and assisting in the manufacturing of work with our artists.

 Fuse Works continues to actively seek new works to be added to the program.